rasulkireev/django-saas-starter/{{ cookiecutter.project_slug }}/README.md

 1. Update the name of the `.env.example` to `.env` and update relevant variables.
 2. Run `uv sync`
 3. Run `uv run python manage.py makemigrations`
+   - Important: run this **without specifying app names** so Django detects changes across **all apps**.
+   - Do this before feature work and before first local run.
 4. Run `make serve`
 5. Run `make restart-worker` just in case, it sometimes has troubles connecting to REDIS on first deployment.